restfb/restfb.github.io/_includes/documentation/fetching-user-picture.md

 	      JsonObject.class, Parameter.with("redirect","false"));
 {% endhighlight %}

-With this "trick" you receive a JSON as expected, when calling a Facebook Graph endpoint.
+With this "trick" you receive a JSON response as expected when calling the Facebook Graph endpoint.

 {% highlight json %}
 {